-With a background in the broadly oriented German and Swiss academic traditions—I received my PhD from the University of Bern and defended my Habilitation at the University of Tübingen—I have pursued a wide range of research interests in medieval art with a geographical focus on Italy and the Eastern Mediterranean.
-I am particularly interested in issues of representation, mimesis, and allegory, the interactive relationship between art and the viewer, and the investigation of theoretical, historiographical, and political aspects of the medieval art.
+With a background in the broadly oriented German and Swiss academic traditions—I received my PhD from the University of Bern and defended my Habilitation at the University of Tübingen—I have pursued a wide range of research interests in medieval art with a geographical focus on Italy, the Eastern Mediterranean and more recently on Germany.
+I am particularly interested in issues of representation, mimesis, copying and the interactive relationship between art, ritual, and the viewer, the visuality of legal documents, and the investigation of theoretical, historiographical, and political aspects of the medieval art.

 My first book (Santa Maria Immacolata in Ceri: Sakrale Malerei im Zeitalter der Gregorianischen Reform, Rome, 1996) provides the first comprehensive study of a key monument of the Gregorian Reform in Rome.
 I demonstrated the impact of the principles of the Reform Movement for the revival of Early Christian ideals and imagery and for the specific reception of antiquity in twelfth-century Roman painting.
 For my second book, I turned to the fascinating, often interconnected, artistic landscape of southern Italy defined by its multifaceted relations within the Mediterranean and the lands north of the Alps.
 Art, Ritual, and Civic Identity in Medieval Southern Italy (Pennstate University Press 2014) investigates the creation, function, and change of the significance of liturgical furnishings and manuscripts in southern Italy (including Sicily).
-I am now working on a book project on medieval concepts of authenticity and processes of authentication.
+More recently I have been working on a larger project on medieval concepts of authenticity and the visuality of legal documents.

 Before joining Johns Hopkins, I taught at the University of Tübingen (Germany) and at Princeton University.
 I have been awarded numerous fellowships and grants from the Bibliotheca Hertziana, Rome (Max-Planck-Institut), the Carlsberg Foundation, the Center for Advanced Study in the Visual Arts (CASVA), National Gallery of Art, Washington, D.C., the Gerda-Henkel-Foundation, and Institute for Advanced Study, Princeton.